Matt Kvesic: Club career

 On 6 February 2013, it was confirmed that Kvesic would leave Worcester at the end of the season to join local rivals Gloucester Rugby on a two-year contract.
 He made his debut in Gloucester's 22–16 defeat to Sale Sharks on the opening day of the 2013–14 season and played his first match in the Heineken Cup a month later against USA Perpignan.
 After twenty games without a try, Kvesic scored his first points for the club after crossing the line against Harlequins in February 2014.
 In October 2014, he signed a two-year contract extension to keep him with the club until the end of the 2016–17 season.

 On 12 January 2017 it was announced that Kvesic would leave Gloucester at the end of the season to join local rivals Exeter Chiefs on a three-year contract.

-On 13 May 2020, Kvesic left Exeter to rejoin Worcester Warriors ahead of the 2020-21 season, on a long-term deal.
+On 13 May 2020, Kvesic left Exeter to rejoin Worcester Warriors ahead of the 2020–21 season, on a long-term deal.

 On 5 October 2022 all Worcester players had their contacts terminated due to the liquidation of the company to which they were contracted.
-On 16 November 2022, it was confirmed that Kvesic has signed for Italy region Zebre Parma in the URC for the rest of the 2022-23 season.
+On 16 November 2022, it was confirmed that Kvesic has signed for Italy region Zebre Parma in the URC for the rest of the 2022–23 season.

+After his stint in Italy with Zebre Parma, Kvesic returned to England to join Coventry in the second-tier RFU Championship from the 2023-24 season.

+On 14 May 2025, Kvesic was announced as the first signing to his home club Worcester Warriors, who return to professional rugby after entered administration, back in the RFU Championship from the 2025-26 season.